omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 • Duplicate rows were removed to eliminate any repeated events that might skew the analysis.

 • The dataset was sorted chronologically by visitorid and timestamp.
 This ordering was crucial for computing time differences between consecutive events for each visitor.
 The shift function in data.table was used to calculate these differences in seconds.
-Naturally the first event for each visitor resulted in an NA value since no preceding event existed.
+Naturally, the first event for each visitor resulted in an NA value since no preceding event existed.
 Negative time differences or other anomalies were checked to ensure data integrity.

-• Once cleaned and standardised the dataset was exported as a new CSV file.
+• Once cleaned and standardised, the dataset was exported as a new CSV file.

 ##### Bot Detection and Removal